mCRL2org/mCRL2/doc/sphinx/user_manual/tutorial/watercans/index.rst

 The commands for this verification can be summarised as::

-   $ mcrl22lps -lregular2 watercan2.mcrl2 | lps2pbes -f watercan2.mcf | pbes2bool
+   $ mcrl22lps -lregular2 watercan2.mcrl2 | lps2pbes -f watercan2.mcf | pbessolve
    true

 We can get some more feedback on what is going on by using the